MilaNLProc/mila-website-backend/content/open_positions/postdoc_position_tef_nlp/index.md

   ⏰ Deadline – January 31st, 2026, 23:59 (Italian time)
 </div>

+Required documents include:
+- a CV
+- publication list (or thesis link)
+- up to ten publications
+- a cover letter
-Required documents include a CV, publication list (or thesis link), up to ten publications, a cover letter, a research statement indicating which project(s) the candidate is applying for, and up to two academic referees.
+- a research statement indicating which project(s) the candidate is applying for
+- up to two academic referees

 For technical issues with the upload system, please contact: faculty@unibocconi.it
 For scientific questions: